Silver Plan – Affordable Care Act (Obamacare)

 The Silver Plan has lower out-of-pocket costs than the Bronze Plan but higher out- of-pocket costs than both the Gold and Platinum Plans.
 All Silver Plans share the same minimum health benefits but the way they charge out-of-pocket costs can differ significantly.

 Based on an average person’s expected use of healthcare services, Silver Plans have the insurance company pay 70% of covered healthcare expenses.
-The remaining 30% of expenses are paid by plan out-of-pocket.
+The remaining 30% of expenses are paid out-of-pocket by the policyholder.
 These out-of-pocket expenses include deductibles, copayments, and coinsurance.
 However, the plan’s monthly premium is not included as one of these out-of-pocket costs.

 |Cost-Sharing Category||Average for a Silver Plan|